-For the fifth time in six years, Wehr's Dam in South Whitehall will be the backdrop for a local Groundhog Day event -- complete with men in top hats and "groundhogs" making a prognostication.
+For the fifth time in six years, Wehr's Dam in South Whitehall will be the backdrop for a-- complete with men in top hats and "groundhogs" making a prognostication.

 Grundsau Lodge No. 16, one of several in the area that was formed to preserve the language and traditions of the Pennsylvania Dutch, will again host its Groundhog Day event on Thursday, Feb.
 2, along Jordan Creek in the township.

 Yahdee (who has seen a taxidermist) and "grandson" Lee will sled or float 150 feet down Jordan Creek on a raft toward Wehr's dam, then Lee (um, a groundhog puppet) will be brought on land and whisper the prediction to the lodge's president.